Spanish ironclad Zaragoza

-The ironclad Zaragoza was a Royal Spanish Navy (Armada Real) wooden-hulled armored frigate completed in 1868.
-She later served as a training ship and was stricken from the naval register in 1896.
+Zaragoza was a Spanish Navy (Armada Real) wooden-hulled armored frigate completed in 1868.
+She was the flagship of rebel forces during the Glorious Revolution of 1868 and took part in the Ten Years War in Cuba from 1869 to 1872.
+She participated in central government operations against the Canton of Cartagena during the Cantonal Rebellion of 1873–1874.
+She later served as a training ship and was stricken from the naval register in 1897.

+Zaragoza was named for the Battle of Saragossa, which took place in 1710 during the War of the Spanish Succession.

 Design and description

 Zaragoza was 85.4 m long at the waterline, had a beam of 16.6 m and a draft of 7.5 m.
 She displaced 5650 t.
 Her crew consisted of 548 officers and enlisted men.